 Of course, food pairings vary a bit based upon the specific style of bock, but as a general rule of thumb, this style of lager pairs best with food that brings out its sweetness– but also balances it.
 Aged cheese, roasted, and even fried fish are natural pairings.
 Meat-based dishes or vegetables with honey, syrup, or related glaze also work well.

-Interested in trying to block?
-It may be a less explored lager for Americans, but if you enjoy a malty beer with a robust finish, these options are great p; aces to start.
+Interested in trying a bock?
+It may be a less explored lager for Americans, but if you enjoy a malty beer with a robust finish, these options are great places to start.

 Perfectly paired with chocolate desserts and roasts, this decadent Bock features bold malt flavors with a full body for a rich, smooth finish– and just a hint of chocolate notes.
 Buy Here.

-Ramstein Maibock, Summer Bok and Winter Wheat Doppelbock
+Ramstein Maibock, Summer Bock and Winter Wheat Doppelbock

 Celebrator Doppelbock- Ayinger Brewery

 Get ready to celebrate with this expressive doppelbock from Ayinger Brewery.
-It avoids being too sweet with a semi-dry finish while adding a complex balance of malty notes and hopes with signature roast touches and a clean presence.
+It avoids being too sweet with a semi-dry finish while adding a complex balance of malty notes and hops with signature roast touches and a clean finish.
 Buy Here.